 “This is where we always sat last year.”

 Terra opens his mouth to argue, then remembers Puck’s presence and lets his breath out.
 “Fine.
 Whatever.”
-He puts everything back in his lunch box and moves to one of the few remaining empty tables at the corner of the cafeteria, so he can still see the whole room from where he sits.
+He puts everything back in his lunch box and moves to one of the few remaining empty tables at the corner of the cafeteria, so he can still see the whole room.

-Puck keeps pace with him, stepping around and between tables and chairs before lowering himself into his new seat, across from Terra again.
-He moves with the effortless grace of a cat.
+Puck keeps pace with him, stepping with the effortless grace of a cat around and between tables and chairs before lowering himself into his new seat, across from Terra again.
 “Pitiful.
 Why not stand up for yourself?
 Perhaps one of them would lay hands on you, and I’d have to turn them into a frog.”

 “No transformations, I told you,” Terra says as he sits back down and unpacks his lunch again.